kumuluz/kumuluzee-health/README.md

         connection-url: mongodb://user:password@localhost:27017/customers?serverSelectionTimeoutMS=2000
 ```

-To enable the Mongo database health check, we also need to provide mongo-java-driver in pom.xml.
+To enable the Mongo database health check, we also need to provide mongo-java-driver library in pom.xml.

 Example configuration: